xyproto/tinyionice/README.md

     cxx

-This fork mainly consists of a single `main.c` file with 350 lines of code.
+The localization is removed, and support for older systems is removed, but other than that it's a fully featured version of `ionice` in just 350 lines of C.

 Version: 1.0.0